ne supports UTF-8. It can use UTF-8 for its

 characters.
 An 8-bit text sports a one-to-one correspondence between

 characters and bytes, whereas an UTF-8 text is interpreted in UTF-8.
 Of

-course, this rises a difficult question: when should a buffer be
+course, this raises a difficult question: when should a document be

 classified as UTF-8?